 Preparing for your appointment

 For renal artery stenosis, you may start by seeing your family doctor or a general practitioner.
-However, you may be referred to a doctor who specializes in conditions that affect the heart and blood vessels (cardiologist) or kidneys (nephrologist), particularly if blood pressure is difficult to control or kidney function worsens.
+However, you may be referred to a doctor who specializes in conditions that affect the kidneys (nephrologist) or a heart and blood vessel specialist (cardiologist), particularly if blood pressure is difficult to control or kidney function worsens.